woupiestek/rlox/log.md

 has repeated runs, that can at least shadow classes and methods with new ones.

 Originally I intended to separate storage, but is that wise?

+### structure

+In clox everything seems to depend on everything.
+That drives me nuts.

 ## 2023-05-18